Proper Insurance® Versus Landlord Insurance – Which is Best For Short-Term Rentals?

-Commercial/Business Insurance VS DP Landlord Insurance: Which is right for home sharing?
-The #1 question we receive from our home sharing clients is a question about Liability Insurance?
+Commercial/Business Insurance vs. DP Landlord Insurance: Which is right for home sharing?
+The #1 question we receive from our home-sharing clients is a question about Liability Insurance.

 It’s unfortunate, but in the world of insurance, especially with home sharing, you never truly know what you have until it’s time to file a claim.
 Our sales staff spends countless hours educating our clients on what commercial general liability is and why they need it for a vacation rental property.

-We hear everything from our home sharing clients.
+We hear everything from our home-sharing clients.
 The most discomforting thing we hear is that they are currently insured with a short-term rental policy from another carrier.
 Why is this so discomforting?
 Because 95% of the time, it’s a DP-3 Landlord policy that has been branded/marketed as a short-term rental policy.

-You can’t simply add a line item to a policy and call it a home sharing, short-term vacation rental insurance policy.
+You can’t simply add a line item to a policy and call it a home-sharing, short-term vacation rental insurance policy.
 Or can you?
-Apparently you can, because a 1/2 dozen carriers are doing it.
+Apparently, you can because a 1/2 dozen carriers are doing it.
 And all of them carry Premise Liability, not Commercial General Liability, as found in the Proper policy.

 Home Sharing Insruance